nunomourinho/ForensicVMServerAndClientDocs/docs/user/memory_dump_vm.rst

 3) Select the Host to Where the Memory Dump Should be Made and Press Next
 -------------------------------------------------------------------------
-Choose the host where you want to make the memory dump, then press "Next."
+You will be prompted to select a host, which is the computer or device where the memory dump will be analyzed.
+Choose the appropriate host from the list provided, and then press "Next" to continue.

 .. figure:: img/memory_dump_0009.jpg
    :alt: Select the host